basantmandal/HK2_Vagrant_Magento2.4.5/README VagrantAppHub.md

 - Ubuntu UserName/Password :- vagrant/vagrant
 - MySQL :- admin/admin

+## Error

+> You may get `The IP address configured for the host-only network is not within the allowed ranges`

+Please change the `config.vm.network "private_network", ip: "192.168.2.183"` to the the allowed ranges IP and run the command again

 ## Change your Host Settings
 On MacOS and Linux, open the hosts file (/etc/hosts) with elevated privileges: sudo nano /etc/hosts